How the kanban methodology applies to software development

-Kanban does the same for software teams.
-By matching the amount of work in progress to the team's capacity, kanban gives teams more flexible planning options, faster output, clear focus, and transparency throughout the development cycle.
+Agile software development teams today are able to leverage these same JIT principles by matching the amount of work in progress (WIP) to the team's capacity.
+This gives teams more flexible planning options, faster output, clearer focus, and transparency throughout the development cycle.

 In a kanban framework, it's the entire team's responsibility to ensure work is moving smoothly through the process.

-One of kanban's core values is continuous improvement.
-But how do teams ensure they're continuing to improve?
-One word: visuals.
-When the team can see data, it's easier to spot bottlenecks in the process (and remove them!).
+One of the core values is a strong focus on continually improving team efficiency and effectiveness with every iteration of work.
+Charts provide a visual mechanism for teams to ensure they're continuing to improve.
+When the team can see data, it's easier to spot bottlenecks in the process (and remove them).
 Two common reports kanban teams use are control charts and cumulative flow diagrams.

 A control chart shows the cycle time for each issue as well as a rolling average for the team.

 A cumulative flow diagram shows the number of issues in each state.
 The team can easily spot blockages by seeing the number of issues increase in any given state.
-We can see in the chart below the amount of code waiting to be merged (red) significantly increases over time.
-This creates a bottleneck that denies the customer of features and fixes that have already built, and increases the likelihood of massive integration conflicts when the work does get merged upstream.
+Issues in intermediate states such as "In Progress" or "In Review" are not yet shipped to customers, and a blockage in these states can increase the likelihood of massive integration conflicts when the work does get merged upstream.